croqaz/img-db/docs/readme.md

 Rename (and move) images.
 This command doesn't use, and doesn't create a DB.<br>
 By default the search is not deep, only the images in the immediate folder are renamed.<br>
+If you want to create dynamic folders, specify them in the --name flag.<br>
 Useful if you have folders with all kinds of images, random names, and you want to normalize all names by using different properties extracted from the images.<br>
 The most useful example is to move all images into folders organized by date, or camera model.

+Flags:

+- input  : one or more folders to rename from
+- output : the output folder path
+- o=''   : alias for output
+- name   : the base name used to rename all imgs
+- exts='' : only process images that match specified extensions
+- limit=0 : stop after processing X imgs
+- hashes='blake2b'
+- v_hashes='dhash'
+- metadata=''   : extra metadata that you can extract from an image
+- deep=False    : deep search of files
+- force=False   : use the force
+- shuffle=False : randomize file order before import, makes sense when using limit
+- silent=False  : only show error logs
+- verbose=False : show all debug logs

 Examples: